 - Auto loans for veterans, including those loaned by the United Services Automobile Association (USAA)

-To begin the process, you may wish to seek out a settlement firm to help you negotiate your debts.
+Though you could do this process yourself or hire an attorney, most people begin the process by finding a debt settlement firm to help you negotiate your debts.
 Choose a reputable firm that does not charge excessive fees.
 The settlement firm will walk you through the process from there and answer any questions that may arise.

 A credit counselor from the firm will speak with you about your financial standing and history, and then help set up a game plan.
 From there, the counselor will instruct you to set aside a certain amount of money each month, in accordance with the plan you’ve agreed upon.